scottshambaugh/monaco/README.md

 statistical tool known as the
 [Monte-Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-The Monte-Carlo method, named for the rolling of the dice at the famous Monte Carlo casino, allows you to quantify uncertainty by introducing randomness to otherwise deterministic processes, and seeing what the range of results is.
+The Monte-Carlo method, named for the rolling of the dice at the famous Monte Carlo casino located in Monaco, allows you to quantify uncertainty by introducing randomness to otherwise deterministic processes, and seeing what the range of results is.

-PyMonteCarlo is a library for setting up, running, and analyzing Monte-Carlo simulations.
+Monaco is a python library for setting up, running, and analyzing Monte-Carlo simulations.
 Users can define random input variables drawn from any of SciPy's continuous or discrete distributions (including custom distributions), preprocess and structure that data as needed to feed to their main simulation,